strategineer/personal-website/content/blog/2025-01-23/index.md

 ## Giving NPCs unhinged voices

 Before running this campaign, I'd never really tried to voice NPCs much differently from the way I speak normally.
-I'd put my tongue in my cheek or fix parts of my face into a shape to change my voice a bit but this was never something I focused on much.
+I'd put my tongue in my cheek or scrunch up my face to change my voice a bit but this wasn't something I focused on much.

-With this campaign, I set out to go big with my voices and spend a lot of time trying to both speak in a voice unlike my own and come up with things that the NPC would say at the same time.
+With this campaign, I set out to go big with my voices and spend a lot of time trying to both speak in a voice unlike my own and come up with believable things that the NPC would say at the same time.

 Maybe this kind of thing comes naturally for some people, but it didn't for me.
-I had to put in a bunch of work for this.
+I had to put in a bunch of work to get better at this skill.
 Thankfully, it paid off.

 An example of this was my voice for Germander.
 Here's his description for context: